"The Keis Heated Jacket has become one of my favourite bits of kit and an absolute necessity for the cold sections of our round-the-world trip."

 The jacket itself is a snug fit, so as well as looking stylish off the bike it is close enough to my body to trap the heat it’s generating, meaning I don’t need to have the garment on high heat and often I can leave it without any heat at all.

 The only downside to the jacket is if it’s worn with the wrong type of base-layer it quickly becomes a fantastic static conductor.
 But once you get the right, non-static base layer sorted you’ll kick yourself for not having worn a heated jacket sooner.

-I’m chuffed with this jacket, which has become one of my favourite bits of kit and an absolute necessity for the cold leg of our trip around the world.
+I’m chuffed!
+The Keis Heated Jacket has become one of my favourite bits of kit and an absolute necessity for the cold sections of our round-the-world trip.
 If it’s kept me warm through constant freezing conditions day in and day out it’ll easily take on a British winter.

 Keis Heated Jacket Review: Total score: 18⁄20

 ps.
 We’re not sponsored by any brands so that we can remain completely impartial and honest in our reviews.
 We receive a small commission, at absolutely no cost to you, if you purchase any product using this link to Sportsbikeshop, this link to Amazon or any of the Buy Now buttons.
 It helps us keep our site running.
 Thank you for your support.